 Having met my future wife (painting together in Venice in 1993), I followed her to Cambridge.
-Based here since 1994, I have the privilege of having the magnificent architecture of the University on my doorstep - a wonderful inspiration for many artistic projects.
+Based here since 1994, I am privileged in having the magnificent architecture of the University on my doorstep - wonderful inspiration for many artistic projects.

-I have also continued to go back to Italy and to hold private exhibitions there, culminating in the first of several major exhibitions in Venice in 2003.
+I have continued to go back to Italy and hold private exhibitions there, culminating in the first of several major exhibitions in Venice in 2003.
+I have also exhibited in Cambridge as a member of the "Open Studios" for a number of years, building and establishing new contacts and clients.
+One of these exhibitions was entitled 'Impressions of Cambridge'.

 As a member of the Society of Architect Artists, I have taken part in several of their London exhibitions and become better acquainted with this unique city and its beauty.
 In the sun and water 'Venice Impressions' (2004), 'London's Atmosphere' (2005) and the end of 'Routemaster 38' (2006), I try in my art to capture the soul of places, a recent project being “Cambridge College Sundials”.